Sassafras albidum [Nutt.] Nees

-Sassafras, or alternatively white sassafras (family Lauraceae), forms shrubs or trees up to 50 feet tall and 8 inches diameter, but may attain 100 feet with a 15 inch diameter in the most favorable sites¹.
+Sassafras, or alternatively white sassafras is a member of the laurel family (Lauraceae) and forms shrubs or trees up to 50 feet tall and 8 inches diameter.
+It may attain 100 feet with a 15 inch diameter in the most favorable sites¹.
 Its distinctive leaves may have three shapes—simple, mitten or three-lobed—with smooth margins and pinnate venation.
 The leaves are aromatic when crushed.
 Leaves turn yellow to orange in the fall.
 Flowering is dioecious with male and female flowers on separate plants.
 The yellowish flowers are small and inconspicuous.
 Fruits mature in the fall and are blue with a pulpy covering over the stone and seed.

 Three shapes of sassafras leaves. @ J. Hull, TU